-For reception for the following September twins and children from multiple births will be admitted over the 30 class limit if one of the siblings is the 30th child admitted.
+For reception for the following September twins, children from multiple births and siblings who are not twins but are born in the same academic year will be admitted over the 30 class limit if one of the children is the 30th child admitted for a one form entry school or 60th for two form entry school and so on.

-For Year 7 for the following September twins and children from multiple births will be admitted over the 30 class limit if one of the children in the sibling group is the final child is to be offered a place.
+For Year 7 for the following September twins, children from multiple births and siblings who are not twins but are born in the same academic year will be admitted over the 30 class limit if one of the children in the sibling group is the final child is to be offered a place.

-For 'In year' admissions outside the normal admission round, twins or a child from a multiple birth may not be allocated a place over the school's admission number if only one sibling can be offered.
+For 'In year' admissions outside the normal admission round, twin, a child from a multiple birth or a sibling who is not a twin but born in the same academic year may not be allocated a place over the school's admission number if only one sibling can be offered.
 Random allocation would be used to determine which of the children will be offered the place available.
 An officer independent of Children's Services and the admissions processes will be responsible for drawing the name of the successful applicant and the draw will be overseen by an independent adjudicator who will not work in Children Services or have any involvement with the admissions process.